 To ship gemmae, put them in a folded piece of moist paper towel in a plastic bag.
 Use paper towels that you find in rest rooms rather than ones for kitchens.
 For some reason the rest room kind are less likely to get moldy.

 Many gemmae traded around are incorrectly identified.
 The reasons for this include incorrect ID in the first place or sloppy or lost labels.
 The most common reason is gemmae migrating between pots.
 When rain drops hit plants with gemmae, the little plantlets explode out and can travel tens of cm.
-It is best to protect plant with gemmae from rain.
+It is best to protect plants with gemmae from rain.
 Please see the pages on pygmy Drosera mug shots to help identify your plants.

 Pygmy Drosera are not exactly plants you grow to impress your non-CP friends.
 It may take a magnifying glass to see them well.
 The plants are small.
 The flowers are small.
 You grow pygmy Drosera because they are cute and relatively easy to grow for a carnivore.
 Their small size means you get to put more in a pot.
 And it is fun to follow them through their seasonal changes.